1. General Information

 - Thaw the solutions and spin all tubes briefly in a micro-centrifuge before opening, to ensure that the content is collected at the bottom of the tube.

-- Prepare the PCR mix for one 20 ml reaction by adding the following components in the order listed below and keep it on ice.
+- Prepare the PCR mix for one 20 ml reaction by adding the following components in the order listed in Table 1 and keep it on ice.

-To prepare the PCR mix for multiple reactions, multiply the volume for each component with the number of reactions, including the standard control samples (methylation positive, assay calibration, and methylation negative control DNA) and the NTC in triplicates, adding extra reactions to compensate for loss of reagents during pipetting (we suggest for a 96-well plate prepare 100 reactions).
+To prepare the PCR mix for multiple reactions, multiply the volume for each component with the number of reactions, plus adequate number of the reaction to accommodate provided in the kit control samples (methylation positive, assay calibration, and methylation negative control DNA) and the NTC .

-To prepare a 96-well plate, in which all samples are analysed in triplicates: use 28 test samples (84 wells) + three different standards (nine wells) + NTC (three wells) = 96 wells.
+To prepare a 96-well plate, in which all samples are analysed in triplicates including: 28 test (screened, unknown) samples (84 wells) + three different standards (9 wells) + NTC (3 wells) = 96 wells.

-- Add 6 ml bisulfite treated DNA, corresponding to a theoretical calculated value of 50-100 ng For optimal performance, the amount of template was tested in the range of 50-100 ng.
-Lower amount of template can be used however, we recommend that the assay is optimized to the specific DNA concentration before processing the test samples.
+5. Add 6 ml bisulfite treated DNA, corresponding to a theoretical calculated value of 30 – 50 ng DNA.
+Lower amount of template can be used, however, we recommend that the assay is optimized to the specific DNA concentration before processing the test samples.

 !
 For each multiwell plate, add 6 ml of each standard control DNA provided in the kit (methylation positive, assay calibration, and methylation negative), preferably in triplicates.